 - A press shot and a group/artist logo (if applicable)

-- All files must be zipped for submission and placed in a dropbox, send the link to your drop box to email@example.com
+- **All files must be zipped for submission and placed in a dropbox.
+The dropbox link will then need to be placed in your application form.

-- We will begin taking applications/demos on 14 January 2014
+- We will begin taking applications on Tuesday 9 February 2016

-- All applications must be received by COB 25 February 2014
+- All applications must be received by midnight (AEDT) Tuesday 22 March 2016

 HTH INITIATIVE: PREVIOUS RECIPIENTS